markhebing/mark_hebing/grams-to-moles/index.md

                 else
                 {
                     document.write("Missing or incorrect values.
-Reload page and input three out of the four values to perform calculation.");
+Reload page and input the element name and the number of grams to be converted to moles.");
                 }
             }
             </script>